 Eungella offers excellent opportunities to view wildlife.
 Look out for platypus, eels and turtles from the platform at Broken River.

 Eungella's forests provide a refuge for unusual frogs.
 Secretive Eungella tinkerfrogs are found only here in the Clarke Range.
-They are a rare sight but you might hear them calling from rocky creek margins—listen for a short series of metallic ‘tinks’.
+They are a rare sight, but you might hear them calling from rocky creek margins—listen for their short series of metallic ‘tinks’.

-Two other threatened frog species, the Eungella gastric-brooding frog and Eungella dayfrog, are listed as endangered in the Nature Conservation (Wildlife) Regulation 1994 (Qld).
+Two other threatened frog species, the northern gastric brooding frog and Eungella day frog, are listed as endangered in the Nature Conservation (Animal) Regulation 2020 (Qld).

-Habitat critical to these frogs' survival is restricted to perennial rainforest streams of Eungella National Park and adjacent state forests.
+Habitat critical to these frogs' survival is restricted to perennial rainforest streams of Eungella National Park and adjacent State forests.
 Both species have undergone range contractions, with dramatic declines in all known populations.
-The Eungella gastric-brooding frog has not been sighted since March 1985.
+The northern gastric brooding frog has not been sighted since March 1985.